-There are other related proposals in the literature, starting from the seminal works of [6], [7], and [8], all of them oriented towards key escrow (i.e., recovery the secret key of a user).
-[9] describe protocols to enhance accountability in case of mandated law enforcement access to stored data.
-However, one of the initial premises of these protocols is that the original data source stores the target information in the clear (e.g., a telecommunications carrier storing metadata about incoming/outgoing phone calls).
-In addition, users are left out from their proposal.
-[10] present a group signature scheme that allows to reveal the identity of a sender to authorities, in a covert, yet accountable way.
+There are other related proposals in the literature, starting from the seminal works of Micali [6], Frankel and Yung [7], and Kilian and Leighton [8], all of them oriented towards key escrow (i.e. recovering the secret key of a user), while in ours what is escrowed is the decryption capability.
+Kroll et al. [9] describe protocols to enhance accountability in case of mandated law enforcement access to stored data.
+However, one of the initial premises of these protocols is that the original data source stores the target information in the clear (e.g. a telecommunications carrier storing metadata about incoming/outgoing phone calls); in addition, users are left out from their proposal.
+Kohlweiss and Miers [10] present a group signature scheme that allows revealing the identity of a sender to authorities, in a covert, yet accountable way.
 Note that this work is focused on signatures and privacy of the sender, rather than encryption and confidentiality of messages.

-Regarding the intersection of proxy re-encryption and distributed/threshold re-encryption, we should note the work of [11] in the context of certificateless proxy re-encryption, where they define a distributed re-encryption process based on Shamir's secret sharing.
-There are also other related proposals, such as [12, 13, 14], but in all of them the decryption key is distributed among several entities, rather than the re-encryption capability, which makes them closer to the key escrow literature, rather than to the concept of escrowed decryption.
+Regarding the intersection of proxy re-encryption and distributed/threshold re-encryption, we should note the work of Xu et al. [11] in the context of certificate-less proxy re-encryption, where they define a distributed re-encryption process based on Shamir's secret sharing.
+There are also other related proposals, such as [12-14], but in all of them, the decryption key is distributed among several entities, rather than the re-encryption capability, which makes them closer to the key escrow literature, rather than to the concept of escrowed decryption.